bcarlborg/personal-site/src/blog/my-gnu-make-study-guide/content.md

 - References:
   - [A Model and Framework for Reliable Build Systems](https://arxiv.org/abs/1203.2704): Provides a thorough model that allows us to define what a build system is and how one works.
 The terms and definitions I use to describe build systems and their component parts come from this paper.

-### 🕰️ Build Systems Use a Dependency Graph to Build Your Project
+### 🕰️ Build Systems use a Dependency Graphs to Build Your Project

 - Build systems are able to plan and execute a build of your project faster than a naive script by using information about the structure of your project.
-- Build systems use an internal model of your project's build dependency graph.
+- Build systems create an internal representation of your project's build dependency graph.
-  - The build dependency graph is a directed acyclic graph (D.A.G.) that specifies which inputs each build artifact or side effect depends on.
+  - The build dependency graph is a directed acyclic graph (D.A.G.) that specifies the inputs and outputs of each build task in your project.
+  - The build system can then use that graph to figure out the correct sequence of build tasks needed to create some artifact.
 - Build systems have different mechanisms for deriving your project's build dependency graph.
-  - Some build systems (like make) require the programmer to elaborate and specify the project's build dependency graph.
+  - Some build systems, like make, require the programmer to elaborate and specify the project's build dependency graph.
   - Others automatically derive the build dependency graph of your project based on the contents of your source files.
 - Build systems use this dependency graph to implement two features that can make your builds run faster: _Incremental Builds_ and _Parallel Builds_.
   - In an incremental build, results from previous builds are used in the current build.